-In this blog post, we’ve done the legwork to round up the best tours in Vietnam, offered by some of the most reputable tour operators in Vietnam.
-The tours we have selected are not restricted to one part of Vietnam; because we wanted to bring readers the best Vietnam tours possible, we looked at candidates from the north to the south of the country, and all that is in between.
+In this post, we present the best tours in Vietnam offered by some of the most reputable tour operators in the country.
+The tours we have selected are not restricted to any particular region; we looked at candidates from the north to the south and all that is in between.
 Please note that we are offering our honest opinions on what we feel are some of the best and most unique tours in Vietnam on this list.
 With the exception of “Dinner with the Nguyens” and “The XO Foodie Tour,” two tours of which we at XO Tours are exceptionally proud, we have no vested interest in any of the Vietnam tour companies listed below and did not consult them when writing this blog post.

 - Best Vietnam Walking Food Tour